merge-api/merge-sdk-python/docs/hris/GroupsApi.md

     api_instance = groups_api.GroupsApi(api_client)
     id = "id_example" # str |
-    include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) remote_fields = "type" # str | Which fields should be returned in non-normalized form. (optional) if omitted the server will use the default value of "type"
+    include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) remote_fields = "type" # str | Deprecated.
+Use show_enum_origins. (optional) if omitted the server will use the default value of "type" show_enum_origins = "type" # str | Which fields should be returned in non-normalized form. (optional) if omitted the server will use the default value of "type"

     # example passing only required values which don't have defaults set
     try: